Testinfd/GeoGuardian/frontend/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU Affero General Public License v3.0.

 ## 🆘 Support